Less knee pain. More life.

 Orthoses can relieve knee pain

 Knee or lower-leg-foot-braces, such as the Agilium Freestep, specifically relieve the painful areas in the knee joint and can provide sustainable relief from knee pain.
 This has been confirmed by studies.
-In many cases, orthoses can help those affected by osteoarthritis of the knee to decrease the dose or stop the use of pain.
-Knee or lower-leg-foot-orthoses enable patients with osteoarthritis of the knee to move around and engage in sports with almost no pain, helping to break the vicious circle of arthrosis.
+In many cases, orthoses can help those affected by osteoarthritis of the knee to stop using analgesics or decrease the dose of medication.
+Side effects from the medication are effectively avoided or reduced.
+Knee or lower-leg-foot-orthoses enable patients with osteoarthritis of the knee to move around and engage in sports with almost no pain.
+In this way, they’re able to break the vicious circle of pain, lack of exercise and progressive deterioration of the arthrosis.

 Active against arthrosis